 Powers and functions of the Prime Minister

-- Leader of the Country: The PM of India is the Chief Head of the Indian Government.
+- Leader of the Country: The Prime Minister of India is the Chief Head of the Indian Government.

-- Cabinet Chairman: The Indian PM is the chairman of the cabinet responsible for conducting cabinet meetings.
+- Cabinet Chairman: The Indian Prime Minister is the chairman of the cabinet responsible for conducting cabinet meetings.
 He/she can implement his/her decision in cases of conflict and opinion differences.

-- Portfolio allocation: The PM has the power to assign respective portfolios to the Ministers in their cabinet.
+- Portfolio allocation: The Prime Minister has the power to assign respective portfolios to the Ministers in their cabinet.

-- Link between the cabinet and the President: The PM acts as the link between the Indian President and the cabinet.
+- Link between the cabinet and the President: The Prime Minister acts as the link between the Indian President and the cabinet.
 He communicates the decisions of the Cabinet and proposals for legislation to the Indian President.

-- Chief Advisor: The PM is the chief advisor to the President of the country.
+- Chief Advisor: The Prime Minister is the chief advisor to the President of the country.

-- The official representative of the country: The PM represents India at high-level international meetings and is the country’s ambassador.
+- The official representative of the country: The Prime Minister represents India at high-level international meetings and is the country’s ambassador.

-Lastly, the PM is the head of many organisations and programs like NITI Aayog, Department of Atomic Energy, Nuclear Command Authority, Appointments Committee of the Cabinet, Department of Space and Ministry of Personnel, Public Grievances as well as Pensions.
+Lastly, the Prime Minister is the head of many organizations and programs like NITI Aayog, Department of Atomic Energy, Nuclear Command Authority, Appointments Committee of the Cabinet, Department of Space and Ministry of Personnel, Public Grievances as well as Pensions.

 What are the powers and functions of the Indian Prime Minister?

-There are numerous powers and functions of prime minister of India as he/she is the leader of the government and the country.
+There are numerous powers and functions of the Prime Minister of India as he/she is the leader of the government and the country.
 Some of their powers include being the Chief Advisor to the President and being the link between the President and the cabinet.

 Furthermore, the PM is the official ambassador of the country and chairman of the cabinet where they must allocate the portfolios to the ministers.
-Finally, the PM is also the head of important organisations like NITI Aayog, Department of Atomic Energy, Nuclear Command Authority, and more.
+Finally, the PM is also the head of important organizations like NITI Aayog, the Department of Atomic Energy, the Nuclear Command Authority, and more.

 ☛ Related Questions: